 - Try relaxation techniques such as deep breathing, listening to relaxation tapes or having a bath.
 These can help you to feel more comfortable and take your mind off the pain.

-Some people with pain find complementary therapies helpful.
+You may find complementary therapies helpful.
 Some people say they feel more in control because they are actively doing something to improve their health.
 And some people find they feel more relaxed and better about themselves.
 We need more research to know whether complementary therapies can relieve the pain itself.

 Complementary therapies are used alongside conventional treatments, rather than instead of them.
 Tell your doctor or nurse about any complementary therapy you are using or are thinking of using.
 Some complementary therapies have side effects and some may interfere with your cancer treatment.
 You should also tell your complementary therapist about any cancer treatments you are having, as this can affect what therapies are safe and suitable for you.